jimfenton/notif-agent/README.md

 It is highly recommended that the database be password protected (and not with "whatever")!

 The agent does not attempt to daemonize itself.
-One way to run the agent in the background is to use `nohup notif-agent &`
+One way to run the agent in the background is to use:

+`nohup notif-agent &`